sun-kic/BMI-Calculator-Node/README.md

 ## Demo

-You can see a live demo of BMI Calculator Node at [https://bmi-calculator-node.onrender.com/](https://bmi-calculator-node.onrender.com/).
+You can see a live demo of BMI Calculator Node at [bit.ly/BMICalculatorPlusV20](https://bit.ly/BMICalculatorPlusV20).
 Feel free to test it out and provide feedback.

-## Usage
+## Usag

 To use the BMI Calculator Node in your own project, simply clone or download the repository and run the following commands: